commonsharp/SurvivalProject-Server/README.md

 **Not going to work on hokey mode because I can't fucking score a goal -_-"**

 # Built-in chat commands
-Apparently Surival Project has some built in commands.
+Apparently Survival Project has some built in commands.
 Unfortunately, most of them are in Korean.
 Type /macro in-game to see those commands.

 The english ones are: /open, /title, /pw, /block, /friend, /search and /memo.